ProofSystem/Encyclopedia/README.md

 Criteria for Acceptance
 -----------------------

-1. In the spirit of an encyclopedia, every entry must be about a proof system that has already been published in a conference or in a journal.
+1. In the spirit of encyclopedias, every entry must be about a proof system that has already been published in a conference or in a journal.